Automattic/jetpack-inspect/app/Async_Option/README.md

 <input type="checkbox" bind:checked={$status} /> Enable Widget
 ```

-That's all there is to it.

-We now can have fully type safe stores that automatically sync front-end and back-end, deal with sanitization, validation, transformation, nonces, REST API and svelte stores by:
+There's now a fully type safe stores that automatically sync front-end and back-end, and will deal deal with sanitization, validation, transformation, nonces, REST API.

+To summarize:

-1. Creating an Async Option Template based class in PHP
+1. Create an Async Option Template based class in PHP
-2. Registering the option in PHP
+2. Register the option in using the Registry class
-3. Adding a zod type
+3. Tell TypeScript what the shape of the global variable looks like
-4. Registering the zod-validated option as a Svelte store
+4. Register the zod-validated store in Svelte
+5. Create async stores and use them like normal svelte stores

-## Clunk
+## Utility Functions

-You might have noticed that the registration process is not exactly beautiful.
-But we can create plugin specific functions that simplify the interaction like so:
+You might have noticed that the registration process is a bit clunky.
+To aid with that. create plugin specific functions that simplify interaction with the Async Options registry:

 ```php
 function widgetplug_get_option( $name ) {